-A 'young carer' is any child or young person who is looking after somebody who has a long term illness, a physical disability or a mental health problem.
-If you're a 'young carer' you'll probably spend a lot of time doing things for other people, usually in your family, who cannot do those things for themselves.
-Examples of the things young carers do include helping someone to eat or bath, giving someone their medicine or keeping an eye on someone if they drink too much alcohol or take dangerous drugs.
-Some young carers may be helping people who behave oddly at times or have mood swings. .
+A Young Carer is any child or young person who is looking after somebody who has a long term illness, a physical disability or a mental health problem.
+If you are a Young Carer you'll probably spend a lot of time doing things for other people who cannot do those things for themselves this could be a parent, a brother or sister, relative or friend.
+Examples of the things young carers do include:

 Young Carers MK is a specialist service to support young carers living in Milton Keynes.
 Young Carers MK can help to make sure the person that is being looked after gets the help they need from the council, it also can help the young carer by offering support and activities including:

 - a chance to talk to someone about your situation